Tiverton, Devon: Canal

 The Grand Western Canal from Taunton to Tiverton opened in 1838.

 Bus

-Most bus services are run by Stagecoach South West and the local Dartline.
-Stagecoach offers hourly, Monday to Saturday services to Exeter, with a two-hourly service on Sundays and Bank Holidays.
-Stagecoach also runs a two-hourly service (155) between Exeter, Tiverton and Barnstaple.
+Most bus services are run by Stagecoach South West.
+Stagecoach offers a half-hourly, Monday to Saturday services to Exeter via the A396, with a two-hourly service on Sundays and Bank Holidays; and an hourly service to Exeter via Cullompton on Mondays to Saturdays.
+Stagecoach also runs a two-hourly service to South Molton, with connecting bus services to Barnstaple.

+Other than Stagecoach, First Buses of Somerset operates a two-hourly service to Taunton and Dartline operates a two-hourly service to Dulverton.

 Sport

 The town has a main football club, Tiverton Town, and many amateur clubs, including Elmore and Amory Green Rovers.
 The town also has a rugby club and several cricket clubs.
 Tiverton White Eagles is a local women's hockey club with three teams in various leagues.

-Tiverton Gazette
+Media

 The Tiverton Gazette is a weekly tabloid newspaper for Tiverton and district, published on Tuesdays to coincide with market day.
 It first appeared as the Tiverton Gazette and East Devon Herald in 1858, when the founder, Robert Were, was only 22 years old; he died just five years later.
 The newspaper split into three editions in 1872 – the Tiverton Gazette, Crediton Gazette and South Molton Gazette – but recombined in the mid-1890s as the Mid Devon Gazette.
 It then split into Town and Rural editions, before splitting three ways once more.

+Local news and television programmes are provided by BBC South West and ITV West Country.
+Television signals are received from the Stockland Hill and local relay TV transmitters.

+The town is served by the local radio stations BBC Radio Devon, Heart West, Greatest Hits Radio South West, Radio Exe, and TCR Radio, a community-based station.